Chart Color Schemes

 Clayton - Central has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 35 projects likely to impact the area.
-Notable projects include Monash Medical Centre Tower Expansion Project, Clayton Structure Plan & Precinct Development, 409 Clayton Road Mixed-Use Development, and Waverley Woods Estate.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 33 projects that are expected to impact the area.
+Notable projects include the Monash Medical Centre Tower Expansion Project, the 409 Clayton Road Mixed-Use Development, Waverley Woods Estate, and Suburban Rail Loop East - Clayton Station.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.